lilian-pouliquen/bot-lg/README.md

 ### 7.2.
 Channels

-Here is the list of the channels used by bot-lg:
+Here is the list of the channels Bot-lg will create and manage:

 | Channels ids                  | Name              | Description                                                                          |
 | ----------------------------- | ----------------- | ------------------------------------------------------------------------------------ |